gowin20/knowledge/Computer Science/CS Project Ideas/CS Project Ideas.md

 # CS Project Ideas

+These files are still in the idea stage, without much code written for them

+# Ideas
 - program which, given an input sentence, rewrites that sentence to use the least possible amount of syllables
 - Left-corner Sentence Parser in Python
 - Reddit Data Scraper